Studying English/North American Studies in Germany

-Students of English Studies deal with the English language, literature and culture.
+Those studying English or American studies deal with the language, literature and culture of English-speaking countries

 That is what it’s about